The dissertation is the major academic work for doctoral students. It takes place in three phases: proposal, research and writing, and oral exam.

-A dissertation examining committee shall consist of at least five voting members, including the Chair, as follows:
+A dissertation examining committee should consist of at least five voting members, including the Chair, as follows:

-- The Dean of the Faculty of Graduate Studies or her/his representative, who will be at arm’s length from the supervision of the dissertation, and who will serve as Chair of the examining committee;
+- A representative of the Faculty of Graduate Studies, who will serve as Chair of the examining committee;

-- One external examiner, from outside York University, at arm’s length from the dissertation, recommended by the program director;
+- One external examiner, from outside York University;

 - One graduate faculty member from within York but outside of the School of Social Work;